The spectrum of the Poincar{\'e} operator in an ellipsoid: Poincar e operator in ellipsoids

-It remains to prove that the spectrum is the full interval.
-This follows from the methods of Theorem 2.1 in \cite{CdV-b}. $P $ is inside $E$ a pseudo-differential operator, and the computation of the principal symbol $p$ of $P$ (see Section \ref{sec:B}) shows that the image of the eigenvalues of $p$ is the interval $[-\go, \go ]$.
-On the other hand, we have $\| P \|\leq \go $.
+is dense in $\mathcal{V} = \mathcal{V}_0 \oplus \nabla H^1$.
+The respective densities of each term in $K $ then follows.
+We have an orthonormal basis of $L^2$ eigenmodes, and the spectrum is pure point.
+Finally, it remains to prove that the spectrum is the full interval.
+This follows from the methods of Theorem 2.1 in \cite{CdV-b}. $P $ is inside $E$ a pseudo-differential operator, and the computation of the principal symbol $p$ of $P$ (see Section \ref{sec:B}) shows that the image of the eigenvalues of $p$ is the interval $[-\go, \go]$.
+On the other hand, we have $\lVert P \rVert \leq \go $.
 Hence, the full spectrum is $[-\go, \go ]$.
 This holds for any bounded smooth domain.
-For ellipsoids, this follows also in the context of the present paper from Theorem \ref{theo:B} and \ref{theo:dens}.
+For ellipsoids, it also results from Theorems \ref{theo:B} and \ref{theo:dens}.